- NG Firewall

-We have a variety of version 13 video resources to help you understand the key updates in this release.
-You can find all the version 13 video resources below.
+We have version 13.1 video resources to help you understand the key updates in this release.
+You can find all the version 13.1 video resources below.

 Over the last several releases of NG Firewall, we’ve made drastic improvements to the usability and performance of our administrative user interface––all with the goal of making your job as network administrator easier.

 With v13, we’ve further updated the UI to load, render and respond more quickly.
 Additionally, we’ve made a few key enhancements to make the UI behave more like a web application and less like an installed app.
 We’ve removed “modal” windows, and also now provide URL routing, allowing you to use the browser’s back button like you would expect.
 You can also share direct links to specific application pages with others, whether you wish to share a report or show another admin a specific configuration tab.

 We hope you’ll be as excited as we are about these changes as we continue to streamline the user experience with the goal of providing you with the easiest, most powerful unified threat management solution on the planet.